 - Garnish with a fresh sprig of Rosemary.

 Or, you can always celebrate the good tidings with champagne.
-Although this may first sound like a bit of an overstatement, this film – and the book by Ira Levin it came from – caused millions of people in the 1960’s to seriously examine their religious beliefs and ideology.
+Although this may first sound like a bit of an overstatement, this film – and the novel by Ira Levin it came from – caused millions of people in the 1960’s to seriously examine their religious beliefs and ideology.
 This was done deftly – in print and film – without any onscreen violence or gore.
 The credit belongs to the near page-by-page and word-for-word translation of Ira Levin’s novel into film by director Roman Polanski.
 Hands must have surely trembled as they turned the final pages of this thriller when it was first released in 1967.
-Part of this is due to the matching of the most sacred (motherhood) with the most profane (absolute evil).
+This is due to the flawless matching of the most sacred (motherhood) with the most profane (absolute evil).

-The film, which was released the following year, closely adheres to the original novel in every way but has been brought to vivid and believable life through Roman Polanski’s voyeuristic lens, and committed performances by the entire cast, especially Mia Farrow as Rosemary, and Ruth Gordon – who won an Academy Award for Best Supporting Actress for her portrayal as Minnie Castevet.
+The film, which was released a year after the novel’s release, closely adheres to the novel in almost every way, but has been brought to vivid and believable life through Roman Polanski’s voyeuristic lens and committed performances by the entire cast, especially Mia Farrow as Rosemary, and Ruth Gordon – who won an Academy Award for Best Supporting Actress for her portrayal as Minnie Castevet.
 This is the Mother of All Devil-Baby Movies and has spawned any number of imitations.
 The premise has since become it’s own supernatural horror sub genre.

 Ruth Gordon earned an Oscar for her portrayal of Minnie Castevet in Polanski’s masterpiece Rosemary’s Baby.